katcipis/sophia/notes/books/seven-concurrency.md

 when full, or circular channels that drops the oldest message when a write is performed on a full channel.

-But thing REALLY start to smell when it starts to explain the **go** macro, that will create what would be a goroutine in Go.
-Here the language and the library falls extremely short.
+But things REALLY start to smell when it starts to explain the **go** macro, that will create what would be a goroutine in Go.
+Here the language and the library falls short.

 The author is well succeeded in explaining why a thread pool can go wrong if you make synchronous calls, since the thread will